How Market Basket Analysis In Python works?

 Once the library is installed, we can import the necessary functions and apply the Apriori algorithm to our preprocessed dataset.

 After applying the Apriori algorithm, we obtain a set of frequent item sets and corresponding association rules.
-These rules provide valuable insights into product relationships and can be used to optimise business strategies.
+Businesses can use these rules to gain valuable insights into product relationships and optimise their strategies.

 Association rules consist of an antecedent (left-hand side), a consequent (right-hand side), and various metrics such as support, confidence, and lift.
-Here’s an example of how an association rule can be interpreted:
+Here’s an example of you can interpret an association rule in the following way:

 • Support: Indicates the frequency of occurrence of both products in transactions.